jessieAnhNguyen/jessieAnhNguyen/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- You can read more about me at my [personal website](https://www.jessieanhnguyen.com/)

 - :smile: I'm Anh (Jessie) Nguyen, I'm a junior majoring in Computer Science at the University of Rochester :woman_technologist: